cashfree/cashfree-prestashop-kit/README.md

 3. Compress the folder and place in the "Modules" folder of your server

-4. In your Prestashop page, go to "installed modules" and select the Cashfree module that shows up/
+4. In your Prestashop page, go to "installed modules" and select the Cashfree module that shows up

 5. On the configurations tab, save the details as follows :